-Theft from colleges happens more than we think.
+College theft happens more than we think.
 After all, aren’t these guardians tasked with looking after our children?
 Even in places where we expect unselfishness, sometimes there’s a bad apple.
-Today, we review a fraud involving a college aid official.
+Today, we review a theft of funds involving a college aid official.

 A New York college aid administrator used a simple scheme to steal $4.1 million of student aid funds.
 How?
 She made out financial aid checks to nonexistent students and then endorsed them over to the name of an alias.
 The administrator set up a bank account in the name of the alias and deposited the checks into the bank account, allowing her to convert the checks to cash.